xushaowu/LDB_ME/README.md

-**We will promptly organize and upload the code as soon as possible.
+**We will promptly organize the code and ensure its proper functioning on other laboratory devices before uploading it.
 Thank you for your understanding and patience.**
 ***

 <div align="center">